ostinelli/syn/README.md

 ### Callback methods

 #### `on_process_exit/4`
 Called when a registered process exits.
 It will be called only on the node where the process was running.
-If a process was registered under multiple names, this callback will be called multiple times.
+If a process was registered under _n_ names, this callback will be called _n_ times (1 per registered name).

+#### `on_group_process_exit/4`
+Called when a process in a group exits.
+It will be called only on the node where the process was running.
+If a process was part of _n_ groups, this callback will be called _n_ times (1 per joined group).

 #### `resolve_registry_conflict/3`
 In case of net splits, a specific Name might get registered simultaneously on two different nodes.
 In this case, the cluster experiences a registry naming conflict.